Kunalchandra007/YouTube-Slide-Extractor/README.md

 Frame interval in seconds

-Similarity threshold (0-1)
+Similarity threshold (0–1)

 Click "🎞️ Extract Slides"

 Click "📄 Generate PDF" to save the extracted slides.

 📁 Output
-Extracted slides saved as .png in the slides/ directory
+Extracted slides saved as .png files in the slides/ directory

 PDF file created at your selected location

 📸 Screenshot
+Add a screenshot here if needed.

 👨‍💻 Author
 Made with ❤️ by Kunal Chandra